rust-secure-code/cargo-auditable/auditable-info/README.md

 ### Features

  - Binary parsing designed from the ground up for resilience to malicious inputs.
  - 100% memory-safe Rust, including all dependencies.
-No memory-unsafe code anywhere in the dependency tree.
+(There is some `unsafe` in `serde_json` and its dependencies, but only in serialization, which isn't used here).
  - Cross-platform, portable, easy to cross-compile.
 Runs on [any Rust target with `std`](https://doc.rust-lang.org/stable/rustc/platform-support.html).
  - Parses binaries from any supported platform, not just the platform it's running on.
  - Supports setting size limits for both input and output, to protect against [OOMs](https://en.wikipedia.org/wiki/Out_of_memory) and [zip bombs](https://en.wikipedia.org/wiki/Zip_bomb).